lyteword/chspurgeon-tod/volume-3/psalm-68.md

 (c) Eternal.

-2\.The song inspired by that name.
+2\.
+The song inspired by that name.

 (a) Of exultation.